 Empires: power, resistance, legacies

-This module introduces you to world history from 1453 to the early twenty-first century.
-It does this by looking at British and rival empires, including those of Europe, China, the Mughals and the Ottomans.
-From expansion to decolonisation, it examines the voices and perspectives of contrasting groups of subjects and imperialists.
+From the origins of European and Asian empires empire to decolonisation, this module looks at power, resistance, and legacies.
+It examines the voices and perspectives of contrasting groups of subjects and imperialists.
 You'll investigate a range of questions, including: how did empires start, work, and decline?
 How did subjects collaborate, resist and defeat empires?
 And what does empire tell us about the past and present of China, Africa, Asia and Europe?

 What you will study